How to Become an Electrician in Louisiana

 Apprenticeship Programs

-In Louisiana, Joint Apprenticeship and Training Committee (JATC) chapter offices work with the International Brotherhood of Electrical Workers (IBEW) and the National Electrical Contractors Association (NECA) to offer union apprenticeships.
-Apprenticeship programs pair in-class teaching with hands-on training through paid employment.
-These programs usually last four to five years, giving the student time to fulfill both the work experience requirements as well as educational requirements.
-You must hold a union membership to complete a union apprenticeship.
+In Louisiana, Joint Apprenticeship and Training Committee (JATC) offices partner with the International Brotherhood of Electrical Workers (IBEW) and the National Electrical Contractors Association (NECA) to provide union apprenticeships.
+These programs combine classroom instruction with paid on-the-job training.
+Apprenticeships typically last four to five years, meeting both work experience and education requirements.
+Union membership is required to participate.
 The following JATCs offer apprenticeship programs in Louisiana:

 For non-union apprenticeship options, Associated Builders and Contractors (ABC) New Orleans/Bayou Chapter offers a four year program for students who are indentured with the Louisiana Department of Labor.
 All courses are NCCER certified.
 The course is competency-based, with testing for both technical knowledge and skill.